RobRcx/A-Characterization-of-Path-length-Matrices-of-Unrooted-Binary-Trees/README.md

 ## Code used in Section 4, Appendix A, and Appendix C

 - "main.py" is the main script for using F1-Manifold and F1-Buneman (both with and without disjunctive constraints).<br>
-- "ini" folder contains the different configurations described in Section 4.
-We added several preset configurations, but the one that is loaded by "main.py" is "ini/main.ini".
-In order to load different configurations, change the line<br>
+- "src/ini" is the folder containing the different configurations described in Section 4.
+The module "main.py" loads the "ini/main.ini" configuration.
+In order to load one or more different configurations, change the line<br>
 `configs = [config.Config(mode=BMEPMode.BunV, init_file_path="ini/main.ini")]`<br>
-in "main.py" to add different configurations.
+in "main.py".
+Inside "src/ini", we added different preset configurations:
+- "config_F1_Manifold.ini" is used for **F1-Manifold**.
+- "config_F1_Buneman_disjunctive.ini" is used for **F1-Buneman**.
+- "config_F1_Buneman_disjunctive.ini" is used for non **disjunctive F1-Buneman**.
+- "config_contractions.ini" is used for **contraction-based formulation with UBT-manifold condition**.
+- "config_contractions_Manifold.ini" is used for **contraction-based formulation with UBT-manifold condition**.

 ## Structure of .ini configuration files in ini folder